AssemblyWeb/alfioperino/content/articles/The-Handy-Guide-to-OWASP-Top-10-for-Web-Development/index.md

 Lastly, it is essential to ensure the compatibility of updated libraries and to secure the configurations of your components to minimize vulnerabilities (see A05:2021-Security Misconfiguration).

 <u>In my experience</u> using WordPress, the lack of controlling this point it's one of the most risky things that happens to websites, but having everything updated makes the attackers harder to find a hole to sneak in.

+## A07:2021-Identification and Authentication Failures

+## A08:2021-Software and Data Integrity Failures

+## A09:2021-Security Logging and Monitoring Failures

+## A10:2021-Server-Side Request Forgery